Q from James Bond

 Major changes in Q’s portrayal in the movies

-The portrayal of Q in the James Bond movies has undergone significant changes over the years, reflecting the evolving nature of the series and the technological advancements of each era.
+Although he represents the same role, the portrayal of Q in the James Bond movies has undergone significant changes over the years, reflecting the evolving nature of the series and the technological advancements of each era.

 The character made his cinematic debut in the first Bond film, Dr. No (1962), played by Peter Burton.
 However, it was Desmond Llewelyn who truly defined the role, portraying Q in 17 films from 1963’s From Russia with Love to 1999’s The World Is Not Enough.